veverkap/mydia/docs/OIDC_TESTING.md

 This guide walks you through testing OIDC authentication with Keycloak in your local development environment.

+## OIDC Configuration Overview

+Mydia uses an optimized OIDC configuration that works with **any standard OIDC provider** without requiring special client configuration.
+The configuration uses:

+- **Standard OAuth2 authentication methods** (`client_secret_post`, `client_secret_basic`)
+- **Standard OAuth2 response mode** (`query`)
+- **Standard OIDC scopes** (`openid`, `profile`, `email`)

+This means you can use Mydia with **minimal provider configuration** - no need to specify:
+- `token_endpoint_auth_method` settings
+- `response_modes` lists
+- JWT-based authentication methods
+- PAR (Pushed Authorization Request) settings

+### Supported Providers

+This configuration uses standard OAuth2 methods that should work with any compliant OIDC provider:
+- **Keycloak** - Default configuration should work out of the box
+- **Authelia** - Minimal client configuration required
+- **Auth0** - Should work with default client settings
+- **Okta** - Standard OAuth2 client should work
+- **Azure AD** - Should work with standard app registration
+- **Google** - Should work with OAuth2 client credentials
+- Any other standard OIDC/OAuth2 provider

+### How It Works

+The OIDC library automatically:
+1. Discovers provider capabilities via the `.well-known/openid-configuration` endpoint
+2. Selects the most compatible authentication method from our preferred list
+3. Uses standard OAuth2 flows that all providers support
+4. Enables PAR only if the provider explicitly supports and requires it

 ## Quick Start

 1. **Start all services including Keycloak:**